How To Protect Yourself

 - Install software that allows you to locate or remotely wipe your device.

-- Do not modify your phones operating system, this is often referred to a jailbreaking or rooting.
+- Do not modify your phone’s operating system, this is often referred to as jailbreaking or rooting.

-- Do not use an unsecured public wi-fi hotspot to access mobile banking, use your providers 3G, 4G, or LTE data network or a private secured wireless connection.
+- Do not use an unsecured public wi-fi hotspot to access mobile banking, use your provider’s cellular data network or a private secured wireless connection.

 - Disable Bluetooth when it is not in use.